You Don't Want To Know What Was In Abby Beckley's Eye

 In the end, Beckley made a full recovery.
 Once she removed all the worms, her eye returned to normal.
 And she doesn't have any lingering psychological scars either, she says.

 Unfortunately, for cattle, the prognosis isn't as favorable.
-They aren't so good at looking in mirrors and pulling out worms from their eyes.
-So the critters hang around much longer and can cause permanent scarring, Bradbury says.
+They aren't so good at looking in mirrors and pulling worms out of their eyes.
+The critters hang around much longer and can cause permanent scarring, Bradbury says.

-So basically, a fly spit the worms into Beckley's eye?
+So, basically, a fly spit the worms into Beckley's eye?

 "Yes, that's right," Bradbury says.
 "The fly vomited the worms into her eye."